BluAS, webpage controller for BluOS

 Introduction

-BluAS stands for BluOS Album Shuffle (formerly known as BluRP) and is a dedicated web player that allows you to control your BluOS player at home.
+BluAS stands for BluOS Album Shuffle and is a webpage controller that allows you to control your BluOS player at home.
 Its main function is to select and play complete albums randomly selected from your local NAS.
-Examples are at the end of this page or click here for a short demo.

 Background